 Find out more about the roles within the team:

-Provide a coordinated approach of essential practical support and non-clinical advice to individuals who are accessing or wishing to access the service.
+Care navigators: Provide essential practical support and non-clinical advice to individuals who are accessing or wishing to access the service.

 1. Our service strives to be anti-oppressive